rittmananalytics/ra_data_warehouse/docs/git_branch_development.md

             - `rm -rf ra_data_warehouse.git`
     2. Add upstream remotes
         1. Clone the client’s repository
-        2. Add the ra-data-warehouse repository as the a remote to fetch future changes
+        2. Add the ra-data-warehouse repository AS the a remote to fetch future changes
             - `git remote add upstream https://github.com/rittmananalytics/ra_data_warehouse.git`
         3. List remotes
             - `git remote -v`
     3. To update client’s repository with upstream changes (**Still needs to be validated)**
         1. Fetch and merge changes
             - `git pull upstream master`
-- If you're added as a collaborator to an existing project
+- If you're added AS a collaborator to an existing project
     1. Clone the repository to your local environment
     2. Ask the project's technical lead for instructions to specific configurations required for that project
 - Ask your project's technical lead for the following: